 Entry fee: MYR 84.40 for adults and MYR 31.80 for children

-Suggested Read: 10 Blissful Beaches In Malaysia
+Must Read: 10 Blissful Beaches In Malaysia

-2. Menara KL Tower – Much like the Rapunzel-tower
+2. Menara KL Tower – A Rapunzel-Tower

 The overall design of the tower resembles a tower palace from several fables, most prominent being the tower castle from Rapunzel.
 The architectural style represents the vibrant Islamic heritage and the perfection of a human life.
 The walls of the tower are dotted with Islamic tiles, Arabic scriptures, and abstract patterns.